oleksii-openproject/openproject/docs/contributions-guide/contribution-documentation/README.md

 You can also join us directly through the [OpenProject Community installation](https://community.openproject.org).
 Here you can **leave a message on the [Forum](https://community.openproject.org/projects/openproject/forums)**, or **create a work package with the type *Documentation* ** and describe or request a documentation change.

-To gain access to the community installation at, please send an email to [support@openproject.com](mailto:support@openproject.com) with the subject line **"Joining Community"**.
+To gain access to the Community installation at, please send an email to [support@openproject.com](mailto:support@openproject.com) with the subject line **"Joining Community"**.
 Our team will review your request and send you an invitation as soon as possible.

 ### Write your own pull request